cpoibeau/lightbot/README.md

 Don't hesitate to Watch or Star my Github repository to follow the progresses of my project

 ---------------------
-If you reuse the source code please mae sure to respect the terms of the license : mention my Github profile !
+If you reuse the source code please make sure to respect the terms of the license : mention my Github profile !